Teaching an old dog new tricks?

 I recently relaunched my website, which supplies a way to download art, but also provides an easily accessible resource to view the several places in the world that I had the privilege to travel and document.
 I take photos during these travels as I strongly believe in the importance of education that is received when experiencing world-wide travel.
 The people we meet, the places that we go, and the food that we eat; all enhance our lives, giving us an even broader perspective of our world, the people in it, and how similar we all are.

-During one of my expeditions, where I spend a month in very remote areas of New Guinea, I was talking with a village elder (pictured below) and asked him what we wanted in life.
+During one of my expeditions, where I spend a month in very remote areas of New Guinea, I was talking with a village elder (pictured below) with my favorite Canon camera and asked him what we wanted in life.
 Without hesitation, he told me, “I want my kids to have a better life than myself.
 I want them to be educated and I want them to be safe & healthy.”

 Interesting, isn’t that what we all want for our kids?
 Shortly after my conversation, the village elder took off his warrior necklace and put it around my head and neck, needless to say, I was completed overwhelmed.
 I attempted to take it off and return, but a new friend from the village stepped next to me and suggested that I not.
 I smiled and thanked him.
 I had the necklace mounted in a frame and it still hangs in my office to this day.